qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   and you can specify the diagram placement relative to the feature ('above', 'on' and/or 'below' the line)
   It's possible to select several options at once.
   In that case, QGIS will look for the optimal position of the diagram.
-Remember that here you can also use the line orientation for the position of the diagram.
+  Remember that you can also use the line orientation for the position of the diagram.
-* :guilabel:`Around centroid' (with a distance set)`, :guilabel:`Over centroid`,
+* :guilabel:`Around centroid` (at a set :guilabel:`Distance`),
-  :guilabel:`Using perimeter` and :guilabel:`Inside polygon`
+  :guilabel:`Over centroid`, :guilabel:`Using perimeter` and
-  are the options for polygon features.
+  :guilabel:`Inside polygon` are the options for polygon features.

+The :guilabel:`Coordinate` group provides direct control on diagrams placement, on a feature-by-feature basis, using their attributes or an expression to set the :guilabel:`X` and :guilabel:`Y` coordinate.
-The diagram can also be placed by data-defining the :guilabel:`X` and :guilabel:`Y` coordinate fields.
+The information can also be filled using the :ref:`Move labels and diagrams

-The placement of the diagrams can interact with the labeling, so you can detect and solve position conflicts between diagrams and labels by setting the :guilabel:`Priority` slider value.
+<label_toolbar>` tool.

+In the :guilabel:`Priority` section, you can define the placement priority rank of each diagram, ie if there are different diagrams or labels candidates for the same location, the item with the higher priority will be displayed and the others could be left out.

+The priority rank is also used to evaluate whether a diagram could be omitted due to a greater weighted :ref:`obstacle feature <labels_obstacles>`.

 .. _figure_diagrams_placement: